C Enum

 How it works.

-• First, assign monday to workday variable.
-Since the monday is 2, the workday is also 2.
+• First, assign Monday to a workday variable.
+Since the Monday is 2, the workday is also 2.

-• Second, increase workday by one and display the workday value.
-The program dispay 3 as expected.
+• Second, increase the workday by one and display the workday value.
+The program displays 3 as expected.

-If you have an integer and you want to cast it to an enumeration member, you need to explicitly cast the value.
+If you have an integer and want to cast it to an enumeration member, you must explicitly cast the value.
 For example:

 #include <stdio.h>